Fillodallas/OpenIce2Web/README.md

 2. Run the server
-   Install the dependencies running the following commands in the folder containing the ha file:
+   Install the dependencies running the following commands in the folder containing the JS file:
    ```
     npm install ws
     npm install socket.io